spcad2/cpp-docs/docs/atl/reference/connection-point-macros.md

 [in] The GUID of the interface being added to the connection point map.

 *piid*<br/>
-[in] Pointer to the GUID of the interface being adde.
+[in] Pointer to the GUID of the interface being added.

 ### Remarks